apache/openoffice-org/README.md

 Most of the pages in the site are written using HTML.
 Many more recent pages are written using Markdown While it is a form of Markdown, JBake uses Flexmark/Java which implements Pegdown.
 It does have some [syntax differences that are worth reviewing](https://github.com/sirthias/pegdown/)

-The css style insertion syntax used on our `why` and `product` pages is not supported.
-I researching workarounds for the two use cases.

 ## Groovy Templates